Ironman-007/SensorNet_Host/README.md

 # SensorNet_Host

+### Platform: VSCode + Platformio

-Host node for the SensorNet project
+- Host node for the SensorNet project
-Host or nodes need to be burned with Arduino bootloader first.
+- Host or nodes need to be burned with Arduino bootloader first.